Gain access to personalized product screening, the best pricing, rewards, and more!

 Step 1: Mix and Apply Celsius WG

-Measure the square footage of the treatment area to determine how much Celsius WG you will need.
-Celsius WG should be mixed with a gallon of water at the rate of 0.085 oz. per 1,000 square feet.
-Mixing Celsius WG with a surfactant like Alligare 90 will help the product to stick better to the Dichondra and make the herbicide work more effectively.
+Celsius WG should be mixed with a gallon of water at 0.085 oz. per 1,000 square feet.
+Mixing Celsius WG with a surfactant like Alligare 90 will help the product stick better to the Dichondra and make the herbicide work more effectively.

-For example, if you have a 2,000 sq. ft. area to treat, you will need to mix 0.17 fl. oz. in 2 gallons of water.
-Once you have made your measurements and calculated how much Celsius WG you need, mix the product and surfactant with the appropriate amount water in a handheld or backpack sprayer.
-Shake the sprayer to ensure the solution is well-mixed and then you're ready to spray.
+Once you have measured and calculated how much Celsius WG you need, mix the product and surfactant with the appropriate amount of water in a handheld or backpack sprayer.
+Shake the sprayer to ensure the solution is well-mixed, and then you're ready to spray.

 Step 2: Reapply As Needed